wavemotion-dave/NINTV-DS/README.md

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V2.7 : 19-Oct-2021 by wavemotion-dave
+  * Fixed graphical glitches on D1K and D2K!
+  * Proper fix for Q-Bert so it plays perfectly (no patch needed).
+  * Fix for .man manuals sometimes missing last line.
+  * Minor sound cleanup and other under-the-hood improvements for speed.

 V2.6 : 18-Oct-2021 by wavemotion-dave
   * Added disc controller direction support to custom overlays.
 See Vectron.ovl in extras.
   * Patched Q-Bert so it doesn't lose a life after each board.